-- a) Fuel tank studs, where studs are inserted into tank. - 5.1.29 Mobil HTS grease (or food-grade antisieze) is used in the following locations: - a) Between the cutter housing spindle and bearings. - b) Between the cutter housing spindle and sheave. - c) Under top cutter housing bearing guard. - d) Between jackshaft and bearings and jackshaft and sheaves. - 5.1.30 Dielectric grease is used on all blade type electrical connections to prevent corrosion and loss of contact.
+- b) Fuel tank studs where studs are inserted into tank. - 5.1.28 Mobil HTS grease (or food-grade antisieze) is used in the following locations: - a) Between the cutter housing spindle and bearings. - b) Between the cutter housing spindle and sheave. - c) Under top cutter housing bearing guard. - 5.1.29 Dielectric grease is used on all blade type electrical connections to prevent corrosion and loss of contact.